How to Setup and Secure UniFi VLAN

 5. Click Add WiFi network

-Assign VLAN to Wifi network
+Assign VLAN to UniFi WiFi network

 You can change the WiFi connection of your UniFi Doorbell in the Protect Console > Devices > Settings > WiFi Connection.